 This second semester internship seminar continues the work of SOC 229.
-Pre-requisites: SOC 229 with a minimum grade of C

 SOC 250 Alc & Drug Abuse in Amer.
 Soc.
 (3 Credits)

 The course examines the causes and varieties of chemical dependency and abuse.
 Topics covered include the effects of alcohol, sedatives, narcotics, stimulants, hallucinogens, polyaddiction, and abuse; the psychological, social, genetic, and cultural factors involved in their use and abuse; the progression of addiction; and the resultant medical conditions.
 This course is approved as 42 educational hours towards the CADC credential.
 Also, this course, together with SOC 252, constitutes the educational requirements for the Chemical Dependency Associate in New Jersey and is also approved as educational hours toward the CJC credential.